bpmn-io/bpmn.io/src/blog/2021/005-bpmn-js-visual-workflow-configuration-in-bubblz.md

 ---

 <p class="introduction">
-  [Bubblz](https://bubblz.net) is a no-code SaaS platform that allows users to build user centric workflows.
+  [Bubblz](https://bubblz.net) is a no-code SaaS platform that allows users to build user-centric workflows.
 Each workflow is represented by and configured through a Kanban board.
-  In this post Anis from Bubblz shares how they embedded [bpmn-js](https://github.com/bpmn-io/bpmn-js) to offer users a BPMN view onto their workflows and which benefits he has seen by doing so.
+  In this post, Anis from Bubblz shares how they embedded [bpmn-js](https://github.com/bpmn-io/bpmn-js) to offer users a BPMN view onto their workflows and which benefits he has seen by doing so.
 </p>

 <!-- continue -->